junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > that's how Cas wakes up

 Dean dreams of walking into a large field.
 He knows it's a dream almost immediately -- it doesn't look real just by looking at it.
-The sky is unitarily grey, the grass in the field too monotonically green.
-It's like the most lazy film setting, not bothering to add a different shade of color to the sky or the ground.
-Dean thinks it must be his brain too tired to come up with anything creative at this point.
+The sky is unitarily grey, the grass in the field too monotonously green.
+It's like the laziest film setting, not bothering to add a different shade of color to the sky or the ground.
+Dean thinks it must be his brain being too tired to come up with anything creative at this point.

 He starts walking.

 The field isn't all green after all.
-In a short distance, he sees black figures with wings on the ground.
+At a short distance, he sees black figures with wings on the ground.
 A large crowd of them, scattering around like smudges of roadkill birds.

-He remembers his last dream, the one in the Angel Black Death town, where the dream Cas scowled into his face asking why he couldn't save him, the one he had when Cas went to Heaven and got infected.
-That dream feels like a foreshadow of the reality, now that he comes to think of it.
+He remembers his last dream, the one in the Angel Black Death town, where the dream Cas scowled into his face, asking why he couldn't save him, the one he had when Cas went to Heaven and got infected.
+That dream feels like a foreshadowing of the reality, now that he comes to think of it.
 What would this one tell him?

-Dean's heart clenches and starts walking faster.
+Dean's heart clenches, and he starts walking faster.

 The winged figures come closer.
 There must be hundreds and thousands of them, he gasps as he can see them more clearly.
 All of them angels, all of them dead.
-But instead of infected, this time, all of them have angel blade holes on their chest.
-The wings he saw from the distance is not really physical feathery wings, but scorched marks on the grass.
+But instead of being infected, this time, all of them have angel blade holes on their chest.
+The wings he saw from a distance are not really physical feathery wings, but scorched marks on the grass.

 He doesn't recognize any of them, but it's already troubling enough to make his skin cringe.

 "Cas?"
 Dean starts running, searching from one body to another, trying to see if Cas is among them.

 The field is too wild, and the bodies are too many.
-Once walking in, it's almost like a maze made of dead angels.
+Once walking in, it's like a maze made of dead angels.

 Dean checks one angel's face to the next, seeing all their disturbed faces.
 Some of them look horrified, some of them disgusted, and some, as if they just accepted the fate.
-For the first time in his life, Dean wonders how the death feels like for angels.
-Do they feel scared just like many humans?
-Do they want to cling onto the life for one moment longer before the life is taken away?
+For the first time in his life, Dean wonders what death feels like for angels.
+Do they feel scared, just like many humans?
+Do they want to cling to life for one moment longer before their life is taken away?
 Do they struggle for the last breath and choke on their blood?

 *They're just like humans.* For the first time, he realizes that.
-And it just makes the scene looking so much worse and more disturbing.
+And it just makes the scene look so much worse and more disturbing.

 "Cas, where are you?"
 He looks up at the sky, asking quietly.
 Half praying, half scared.
-He's afraid to find Cas here, among the bodies, and he's afraid to not find Cas here, too.
+He's afraid to find Cas here, among the bodies, and he's afraid not to find Cas, too.
 A subconscious instinct pulls at the back of his head, as if something really, really bad is happening right here and now.
 But he doesn't know what.

 Dean just keeps walking and searching, looking for Cas in the maze of bodies.
-He's long lost count how many dead angels he's seen, or how long he's walked, or where he is.
+He's long lost count of how many dead angels he's seen, or how long he's walked, or where he is.

 Until he sees a small spot of light further down the field.

-The light is struggling to keep up, it flickers and blinks like a dying star in the night sky, or a candle almost running out, but it's still a light standing out among everything else.
+The light is struggling to keep up; it flickers and blinks like a dying star in the night sky, or a candle almost running out, but it's still a light standing out among everything else.
 The light has a shade of blue in the center.

 Dean runs toward the light.